 You might have used the keyword static in Java several times, let us now understand the use of it.
-In the Java language, static keyword is implemented to make a class level variable.
+In the Java language, a static keyword is implemented to make a class-level variable.
 Hence variables and methods having the static keyword act as part of the class and not as the class instance.

 static keyword can be used with a variable of any class.
 These types of variables do not belong to the object (or you can call it an instance of your class).
-As the static variables get shared to all instances hence, they are not treated as thread-safe.
+As the static variables get shared in all instances; hence, they are not treated as thread-safe.